S2W – Import Shopify to WooCommerce

 1. Enable Cron: Enable the option to auto-update imported orders.

-2. Run update every: Select how often you want to update orders.
+3. Run update every: Select how often you want to update orders.

-3. Run update at: Select the time to run the update progress.
+4. Run update at: Select the time to run the update progress.

-4. Only update orders with status: Select the orders you want to update by status.
+5. Only update orders with status: Select the orders you want to update by status.

-5. Only update orders created in the last (x) days: Choose to only update order in last 30 days, for example.
+6. Only update orders created in the last (x) days: Choose to only update order in last 30 days, for example.

-6. Select options to update: Select fields that you want to update.
+8. Select options to update: Select fields that you want to update.
 Status, billing address, shipping address, fulfillments.

 Failed images

-If you enable the option “Background processing” in the Import Product option, product images and description images will be added to Failed images list so that you can go there to import all images with one click.
+If you enable the option “Disable background processing” in the Import Product option, product images and description images will be added to Failed images list so that you can go there to import all images with one click.
 This is recommended if your server is weak or if you usually have duplicated image issues.

 1. Download all: Click to import all images

-2. Delete all: Click to delete all images
+2. Delete all: Click to delete all images on the current page

-3. Download: Click to import each image one
+4. Download: Click to import each image one

-4. Delete: Click to delete each image one
+5. Delete: Click to delete each image one

 Logs